Stabiae: Villa of Anteros and Heracles

-They had the tasks of keeping the documents of the village, collecting taxes and organise festivals; a large number of scales and coins, sometimes in gold were discovered.
+They had the tasks of keeping the documents of the village, collecting taxes and organising festivals.
+Also discovered was a large number of scales and coins, sometimes in gold.

 A cameo depicting a woman, perhaps Venus, holding a branch was also found.

-From the excavation journal and the detailed plan of La Vega, the villa was composed of three parts: the service area around the small peristyle with a statue-fountain of a Faun lying on a stone, which gave the villa its name and which seems out of place; to the west is a symmetrical sector with reception and living rooms decorated with paintings and mosaic floors; to the south is a triple portico with double row of columns, of which the lower side along the panoramic edge of about 46 m was excavated.
-The 18th c. documentation shows it was a villa otium owing to its large size (almost 6000 m2), its position and resemblance to the neighbouring Villa San Marco, which also suggests it was an imperial property.
+From the excavation journal and the detailed plan of La Vega, the villa was composed of three parts: the service area around the small peristyle with a statue-fountain of a Faun lying on a stone, which gave the villa its name and which seems out of place.
+To the west is a symmetrical sector with reception and living rooms decorated with paintings and mosaic floors.
+To the south is a triple portico with double row of columns, of which the lower side along the panoramic edge of about 46 m was excavated.
+The 18th c. documentation shows it was a villa otium owing to its large size (almost 6,000 m2).
+Its position and resemblance to the neighbouring Villa San Marco also suggests it was an imperial property.

 Villa Petraro

 The villa is located on Via Cupa S. Marco, Petraro, on the border with Santa Maria la Carità.
 The villa was on the Sarno plain, a wooded area close to the Roman paved road between Stabia and Nuceria.

 It was discovered in 1957 during industrial lapilli extraction and its exploration continued until 1958, followed by Libero D'Orsi, when after stripping it of frescoes and the best artworks it was reburied.

 It comprised an estate with a working farm dating from before AD 14.
 When the eruption struck it was being renovated and being converted to a villa otium, as evidenced by heaps of building decoration materials, probably because of its situation overlooking the sea.
 Among the finds were blown-glass bottles, terracotta jugs and an oil press.

-It had a large courtyard with cryptoporticus and oven and well.
+It had a large courtyard with cryptoporticus, an oven and a well.
 The rooms branch off from the central area: there are workspaces, triclinia, cubicula and six ergastula, or cells for slaves.

 Following the renovation, the eastern part of the villa was equipped with a spa composed of a calidarium with a barrel-vaulted roof, a frigidarium in which new pools were under construction, a tepidarium equipped with clay pipes for heating the room, a furnace and an apodyterium, the changing room.
 The decorative panels represented bucolic scenes, river gods, cupids and mythological representations such as Pasifae with Narcissus reflected in the water, Psyche, a Satyr with goat and a Satyr with rhyton; however, most of the walls of the villa had been covered with white plaster as well as twenty-five unfinished fine stucco panels.